 First, you need to find duplicate photographs in your gallery.
 Then you have to figure out which version to delete in each case.
 All that takes loads of time if done manually, so Gemini 2 does most of the work for you.
-Gemini's work starts with looking for exact duplicates.
+Its work starts with looking for exact duplicates.
 If it’s the same picture (or any file, by the way) with the exact same size and contents, just a different name or location, it’s a duplicate.

 To find duplicated photos you just need to download Gemini for free and run the scan.
 You can scan your whole Mac, selected folders, or just your Photos (or iPhoto) library.
 By the way, if you’re scanning the Photos library, make sure to choose the library for scanning, not the Photos app, the icons are pretty similar.

 When it’s ready, you’ll see what can be deleted right away (Gemini is smart and knows some files can be safely removed) and what you should take a closer look at.
 Then just tell Gemini to delete, for instance, all the oldest versions, and leave the newest for use.

 Click on Select Duplicates and choose which types of files you’d like removed.
 Don’t worry, Gemini only moves files to the Trash, so if you accidentally get rid of something important, just click Review Trashed and choose the ones you’d like to put back.